 Salary/Wage/Benefits

-Optional OMERS pension, paid sick time and paid appointment time is provided.
+Optional membership in OMERS pension plan is provided.
+Other entitlements include paid sick time, personal time and appointment time.
 WPL offers a casual work environment, support for professional development and your birthday off with pay!

 How to Apply